The Jungle Bunch (film)

 The Jungle Bunch is a 2017 French animated adventure comedy film directed by David Alaux.
-Based on the animated series The Jungle Bunch, the film was released in Italy on 27 September 2017 and was poorly received in the UK but was a box office success overall, with over a million admissions.
+Based on the animated series The Jungle Bunch, the film was released in France on 26 July 2017 and was poorly received by critics but was a box office success overall, with over a million admissions.

 Plot

 An iceberg with an egg appears on the banks of an African jungle.
-Meanwhile, The Champs, consisting of big Bengal tigress Natacha, hippie three-toed sloth Tony, neurotic Javan rhinoceros Goliath and crested porcupine Ricky, are engaged in saving all the inhabitants of the Jungle, mainly due to the evil deeds of an koala named Igor.
+Meanwhile, The Champs, consisting of big Bengal tigress Natacha, hippie three-toed sloth Tony, neurotic Javan rhinoceros Goliath and crested porcupine Ricky, are engaged in saving all the inhabitants of the Jungle, mainly due to the evil deeds of a koala named Igor.
 During the next chase, Igor almost manages to escape from the island in a small boat, but he is hit by the iceberg, preventing the koala from leaving the shore.
 Igor tries to break the egg (delivered by the iceberg), but is defeated by The Champs, while the egg ends up on a tree.

 As Natacha sends Igor to the Island of the Lost, a small desert island where evil animals are exiled, he tells her that he left in the Jungle timed exploding mushrooms, which are already starting to explode at that moment.
 Natacha immediately hurries back to shore to save the rest of the inhabitants.
 During the ensuing fire in the Jungle, Ricky, for the sake of saving the rest, sacrifices himself, while throwing the egg to safety.
 Natacha believes that the activities of The Champs led to the death of Ricky, and together with Goliath and Tony abolishes the team.
 A baby emperor penguin then hatches from the egg Ricky threw, whom Natacha calls Maurice and raises as her son.
 Goliath, who considered himself unnecessary after the collapse of the team, leaves, while Natacha and Tony stay together to raise Maurice.
 When Maurice grows up, he feels the desire to follow in the footsteps of his mother, against her will, and save all inhabitants of those who are in danger from other evil animals.
 Maurice says goodbye to his mother, and sets out on his journey.
 Meanwhile, Igor has the seed of a palm tree with him, and nurtures its growth, and at the same time acquiring a lieutenant – Surimi the coconut crab.